Planning Your Content Strategy to Set Up a Successful Website Project

 With a clear sense of the challenges and opportunities facing your website, and with your organization better prepared to manage them, you’ve made your redesign project a lot easier.

 The reason is simple: by tackling some of the biggest problems that typically plague redesign efforts early and head-on, you focus your efforts less on discovery and more on targeted problem-solving.
 Your RFP, if you send one out, will be smarter, more specific, and more realistic.
 You will have gone a long way toward defining requirements for a content management solution and thinking about how you need to evolve as a publishing organization to better support your content.
 And your project stands a better chance of finishing on-time, because you found most of the landmines well in advance.

 Why go blindly into a major marketing investment?
-Take a close look at your content to bring clarity to your website redesign process by informing a content strategy framework that makes sense.
+If you take a close look at your content, you can bring clarity to your website redesign process by informing a content strategy framework that makes sense.